Trust & reliability

 An open, audited engine

 Mail is handled by Stalwart, a modern open-source (AGPL) mail server written in Rust that anyone can inspect.
 The engine has been independently security-audited twice by Radically Open Security (2023 and 2025).
-To be precise: those audits cover the engine, not MailHow’s own app code — but it means the software that stores and moves your mail isn’t a black box, and if MailHow ever disappeared, the stack it runs on wouldn’t.
+To be precise: those audits cover the engine, not MailHow’s own app code.
+But it means the software that stores and moves your mail isn’t a black box, and if MailHow ever disappeared, the stack it runs on wouldn’t.

 Deliverability, treated as the product